Terms and Conditions

 • Our cloud service providers have software in place to prevent brute force attacks on passwords

-• Our cloud service providers’ agents use a secure password database with two form factor for authentication to access account details for server and sites
+• Our cloud service providers’ agents use a secure password database with two form factor authentication to access account details for server and sites

 • All cloud service providers backup all sites nightly and these backups are kept for 30 days